jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 ## The Calm

 ### Sidequest: Shadow Impersonators
+Find information about the New Shadow Thieves for the mysterious Galeen Bayle.

 ### Incriminating Septimus Blern
 Go to the circle of mages to figure out what happened to Septimus Blern